 “It’s all relative.
 But hey, if he turns out not to be a bad guy, maybe you could put in a good word for me?
-Getting a noble patron is kind of an essential career step for us artists.”
+Getting a noble patron is an essential career step for us artists.”

 “Do you have a Plan B that doesn’t involve me brown-nosing one of Hlaalu’s spoiled scions?”
 Daria asked.

 “Yup.
-Waiting for you to rise high enough through the ranks of the Empire’s bureaucracy that you functionally become an aristocrat and hire little old me to beautify you in portraiture.”
+Waiting for you to rise high enough through the ranks of the Empire’s bureaucracy that you functionally become an aristocrat, and hire little old me to beautify you in portraiture.”

 “At least you’ll know I got there by being honest and incorruptible.”

 “At least you’re realistic.”